Chair: Associate Professor Fraleigh

 372. Senior Projects.
 This class is designed to let students advance their personal creative techniques, content, and vocabulary, using a variety of traditional and digital media, and to develop their own practice.
 Advisors will come from full-time and adjunct faculty, working with the students to create a significant creative work or collection of work.
 Prerequisites: Art 371 and senior standing, studio track.
 Spring.

 373. Design Internship.
-Qualified students work 12 hours per week at a graphic design studio, publishing company, or printer.
-In addition, bi-monthly seminars focus on portfolio development, ethical and professional standards, pre-press specifications, and printing.
-Prerequisites: Senior standing and permission of faculty supervisor based on portfolio review.
-Spring.
+Qualified students work 12 hours per week at a graphic design studio, web design firm, publishing company, in-house design department, or advertising agency.
+In addition, regular seminars focus on portfolio development, ethical and professional standards, social media, web design, pre-press specifications, and printing.

 374. Portfolio Seminar.
 An advanced-level course for graphic design students to prepare them for job searches and the professional environment.
 The primary focus of this class is direction on creating and writing a body of work organized into a professional portfolio.
 Students develop expertise, self-direction, and accountability.
 Prior design work is assessed and revised to meet professional portfolio standards.
-In addition to assembling a professional portfolio, students gain practice in job interviewing, resume preparation, and purposeful job searching.
+In addition to assembling a professional portfolio website, book and social media presence, students gain practice in job interviewing, resume preparation, and purposeful job searching.
 Prerequisites: Art 230 and 231.
 Fall.

 380. Advanced Painting.
 Advanced problems in painting, structured, composed, and created by the student.
 Prerequisite: Art 280.